-Revenue increased 5% in 2010 from 2009 due to improvement across all lines of business.
+Revenue increased 3% in 2010 from 2009 due to improvement across all lines of business.
 The effects of foreign currency fluctuations had a 1% favorable impact on revenue.
-For the year ended December 31, 2010, our product revenue increased 8% and services revenue increased 2% compared to the year ended December 31, 2009.
-The increase in our product revenue was due to growth of the entertainment business coupled with increases in sales volumes in the financial services, retail and hospitality industries in the Europe theater and the financial services industry in the CLA theater.
+For the year ended December 31, 2010, our product revenue increased 4% and services revenue increased 2% compared to the year ended December 31, 2009.
+The increase in our product revenue was due to increases in sales volumes in the financial services, retail and hospitality industries in the Europe theater and the financial services industry in the CLA theater.
 The increase in our services revenue was primarily attributable to increases in professional and installation services and maintenance services in the retail industry in the North America and Europe theaters.